LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/pgs/add-courses-to-publishing-group.md

 > [!ALERT] If this is not the first publishing group on the course and this publishing group already has published organizations, you may receive an error message: **[The publishing group] cannot be added because one or more organizations already have access through an existing Publishing Group.** If this occurs, please read [How do I find what organizations have access to a course through other publishing groups](pg-add-pg-error-resolution.md)

 Courses can be removed from a publishing group at any time.
 Organizations that had access to the course as a Published Organization will lose access for future scheduling.
-However, removal will not affect previously scheduled classes, classes in sessions, past classes and post class access to course labs and activities.
+However, removal will not affect previously scheduled classes, classes in session, past classes and post class access to course labs and activities.

 The final Best Practice step for creating a publishing group is:
 1. Add organizations you manage as Published Organizations (see [How do I designate an organization as a Published Organization for my publishing group?](add-published-orgs-to-publishing-group.md)).
 For those organizations you do not manage, an authorization form needs to be completed with LODS for the organization, and the LODS Operations team will add them as a Published Organization.